prat555/prat555/README.md

 - Open to collaborating on **innovative web/mobile projects**
 - Always exploring the latest in **DevOps** and **Performance Optimization**
 - Solving algorithmic challenges on [LeetCode](https://leetcode.com/pratg555/)

-## Recent Thoughts

-> "The best code is like a good joke – if you have to explain it, it's probably not that good."